ditrit/OGrEE-Core/other/man/plus.md

 +device:PATH/DEVICE_NAME@SLOT_OR_POSU@SIZEUNIT
 User must specify the path, DEVICE_NAME, SLOT_OR_POSU and SIZEUNIT

-Where SLOT_OR_POSU is the name of the slot in which you want to place the device or the position (posU, position in U) where you want you to place the device
+Where SLOT_OR_POSU is the name of the slot in which you want to place the device or the position (posU, position in U) where you want to place the device

 Where SIZEUNIT is the height (in U) in a rack and is a numerical value